Why Judicial Testimony?

 Extrajudicial ViolenceProsecutions were just one means of rendering and seeking justice.
 The court system was not the only mechanism for identifying and chastising slaves, and the trial records are sprinkled with references to extrajudicial punishments or unofficial bargaining over perceived wrongdoings.
 Such evidence comes to the fore, for example, through references to masters policing their slaves’ conduct and imposing corporal punishment.
 Extensive evidence also exists of the enslaved contesting this regime of violence by preemptively entering into negotiations with their masters (often via intermediaries) to secure their pardon and a lighter punishment by deploying gestures of contrition and submissiveness in a carefully honed performance between slave, master, and mediator.

 The presumption has to be that, most of the time, owners routinely disciplined their own slaves informally and independently of the court system and that criminal trials were just one rather exceptional mechanism for controlling, subjugating, and punishing the enslaved.
-The irony is not lost that it is in trial records that the enslaved offer glimpses of the pervasiveness of a range of extrajudicial surveillance, prosecution, and corporal punishment that is not documented elsewhere.
+The irony is not lost that it is in trial records that the enslaved offer glimpses of the pervasiveness of a range of extrajudicial surveillance, prosecution, and corporal punishment (see the trial of Jannot) that is not documented elsewhere.

 Sentences and Penalties